lichingchester/hololive-ocg-wiki/README.md

 ## Our Discord Community

-Welcome to join our [Discord community](https://discord.gg/USMgkeYujz) to discuss, share, and collaborate on all things related to the Hololive OCG project!
+Welcome to join our [Discord community](https://discord.gg/qTuMPeuEN2) to report issues and track the latest updates of this project!

 ## Contributing